insightcrunch/insightcrunch/_posts/2011-01-20-tcs-ilp-bhubaneswar-cracking-the-code.md

 ---

-## Common Assessment Mistakes and How to Avoid Them
+## Common Assessment Mistakes at TCS ILP Bhubaneswar and How to Avoid Them

 Understanding what typically goes wrong for ILP freshers in assessments is as valuable as knowing what the right strategies are.